 - Spring: November 1

 - Fall: June 1

-- The Academic Services Center will mail a letter to you regarding the outcome of the review process.
+- The Office of Student Affairs will mail a letter to you regarding the outcome of the review process.
 Please do not call for information.
 We cannot provide information or updates on the review committee's decision over the phone.